gruiz17/influxdbUrl/README.md

 go run influxdbUrl/encryptionGenerator.go ${YOUR_URL_TO_DATABASE}
 go run influxdbUrl/encryptionGenerator.go ${YOUR_DATABASE_NAME}
 ```
-This will generate a encryted version of your username, password and databseUrl
+This will generate a encryted version of your username, password, databseUrl and databaseName

 Copy and paste the result generated from the above program to credential.config, in the following format:
 ```